Tatiana Kotlyarenko

-Tatiana Kotlyarenko is an international expert in human rights, human trafficking and addressing gender-based violence.
-Her career has been marked by extensive work in policy development, advocacy, and international cooperation to combat human trafficking and promote human rights, including her service as the Adviser on Anti-Trafficking Issues at the Office for Democratic Institutions and Human Rights (ODIHR) of the Organization for Security and Co-operation in Europe (OSCE).
+Tatiana Kotlyarenko is an international human rights expert specializing in addressing human trafficking and gender-based violence.
+Her work includes policy development, advocacy, and international cooperation to combat human trafficking and promote human rights, including her service as the Adviser on Anti-Trafficking Issues at the Office for Democratic Institutions and Human Rights (ODIHR) of the Organization for Security and Co-operation in Europe (OSCE).

 Early life and education

 Tatiana Kotlyarenko pursued higher education with a focus on human rights and international relations.
 Kotlyarenko holds a Bachelor's degree from Brandeis University.
 In 2007, she graduated with Master's degree in the Human Rights and Economic Development with Honors from Columbia University.
 Her academic background provided a strong foundation for her subsequent career in human rights and anti-trafficking work, with her master dissertation written on "Supply and Demand Dynamics of Sex Trafficking in Russia.”

 Career

 Early career

 Kotlyarenko began her career working with various non-governmental organizations (NGOs) and international bodies focused on human rights.
 After graduation with her masters, she began her internship in the Europe and Central Asia Department at the Human Rights Watch.

 Her early work involved direct engagement with victims of human trafficking, providing support and advocacy for their rights.
 She quickly established herself as a knowledgeable and dedicated professional in the field.